mlb2251/stitch-artifact/README.md

 sudo apt install libzmq3-dev
 ```

-To re-run everything, which requires 10GB memory and takes ~1 day on 8 cores (and mileage may vary depending on VM performance):
+To re-run everything, which requires 10GB memory and takes ~1 day on 8 cores (mileage may vary depending on VM performance):
 ```
 cd stitch-artifact/stitch/experiments
 make dreamcoder
 ```
-The complete results of this are already pre-populated at `stitch-artifact/stitch/experiments/compression_benchmark` and were available at https://github.com/mlb2251/compression_benchmark as linked from the original paper.
+The complete results of this are already pre-populated at `stitch-artifact/stitch/experiments/compression_benchmark` and have been available at https://github.com/mlb2251/compression_benchmark as linked from the original paper.

 # Additional artifact description

 ## Organization of Artifact

+This artifact is a clone of the [stitch-artifact](https://github.com/mlb2251/stitch-artifact/) GitHub repository.
 There are 4 directories at the base of this artifact:
 - `stitch` (Claim 1 & Trying out on your own inputs)
-  - corresponds to (a commit of) the main branch of the official Stitch repo `github.com/mlb2251/stitch`
+  - corresponds to (a commit of) the main branch of the [official Stitch repo](github.com/mlb2251/stitch)
 - `stitch_experiments` (Claims 2-3)
   - adapted to support the additional analyses of the paper.
 - `stitch_ablations` (Claim 4)